relational facilitators

 PRE-REQUISITES

 Interested participants should have at least 2 years of experiencing facilitating relational culture in their community or organization (see above for the array of roles that fall under the umbrella of facilitation!).
 Folks should also have familiarity with our CourageRISE model.
-Folks who have completed any of our prior Summer Intensives, past Leaders or Healers programs, our Ecological Justice Course and/or our Radical Communion course meet this requirement.

-Those who have not attended a Courage training before should be sure our approach resonates with you by taking one of our CourageRISE self-study online courses available via our online practice community.
-You can also read more about our CourageRISE model and watch a short video on “Our Approach” page here on our website.
+Those who have not attended a Courage training before should be sure our approach resonates with you by taking an introductory workshop, attending our RelationSHIFT sessions, and/or or by reading more about our CourageRISE model on “Our Approach” page here on our website.

 We offer a sliding scale registration fee for our courses and workshops in service of economic justice.
 We also offer payment plans as needed to support accessibility.